jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

 To install Python 3, you can either install `Minconda <https://conda.io/miniconda.html>`_ (requires 300 MB of disk space) or install the full `Anaconda <https://www.anaconda.com/download/>`_ Python (requires 3 GB of disk space).
 Note that depending on your operating system, other methods, not covered here, are available.
+Another convenient distribution for Windows is `WinPython <https://winpython.github.io/>`.

 We recommend you to install the former, `Minconda <https://conda.io/miniconda.html>`_, that contains Python only (and a small number of useful packages) and to install "manually" the extra packages that RepTate needs, as explained below.